Learn about the air permits in New Jersey that impact your business.

-Before applying for a General Permit, you'll need to know if you meet all the regulations and standards in applicable permit, which isn't always the easiest task.
-Once you determine whether or not you can use the General permit, you can complete an application online on the NJDEP's website.
+Before applying for a General Permit, you'll need to know if you meet all the regulations and standards in the applicable permit, which isn't always the easiest task.
+Once you determine whether or not you can use the General Permit, you can complete an application online on the NJDEP's website.
 Fill out the application, pay your fee, and that's it!
 You're all set and can either construct or operate your business.
-Of course you'll need to be in compliance with the permit, and should expect someone from the state to come and check on you sooner than later.
+Of course, you'll need to be in compliance with the permit and should expect someone from the state to come and check on you sooner than later.

 How do I get my own Pre-Construction Air Permit in New Jersey?

 If you find that your facility is not covered under any of the 20 General Air Permits and are still below major reporting thresholds, you can obtain a Pre-Construction Permit.
 This is more complex, but still not impossible.
 Here are a few things you'll need to do:

 - Obtain a facility ID with the NJDEP

 - Complete an application using the NJDEP’s Radius Online Program

 - Reason for Application